renechengcheukyiu/final_project/README.md

 In this data set, there were 13 drugs reported, however, I only chose two of the drugs from all ages: cocaine and marijuana.
 Also, each age group had a sample size at around 2000+, I multipled the number of people who were sampled by the percentage to find out the number of people who used this drug. _The total sample size for all ages was 55,268 individuals_.

 ##### Here was the formula I used:
+To find the total sample size of all age group in Google Sheets,

 ```equation:
 =SUM(B2:B18)
 ```

-To find the total sample size of all age group in Google Sheets, I used this formula.
+I used this formula.
 The total sample size for all ages was 55,268 individuals.

+To find the number of people who used this drug,

 ```equation:
 =Sample Size*(Percentage/100)
 ```
+I used this formula.
+The total number of people who used this drug varies with age.

 Example:
 In age 12, there were 2798 individuals in the sample size.
 There were 1.1% of this age group used marijuana.
 In order to find the number of people who used this drug.
 I used this formula:
 ```equation: